mixxxdj/website/content/news/2021-XX-XX-fsf-statement.md

 The myriad software developers who chose to trust the FSF with stewardship of licenses for the code we wrote deserve to have a voice on the leadership of the FSF.
 We cannot trust an organization that knowingly makes controversial decisions behind closed doors.

-The FOSS community has led the way for the rest of the wider tech industry, showing that open standards and practices result in better products.
+The FOSS community has led the way for the rest of the wider tech industry, showing that open standards and practices result in better products while respecting users' freedom, privacy, and community.
 Now we have the opportunity to light a better way for the industry at large by showing that a more welcoming, inclusive industry also creates products that are better for everyone.
 Our community needs to demonstrate a strong sense of accountability at this time, and we trust that the FSF board will do the right thing and accept responsibility for this bad decision.